 –Although typically not thought of as such, critical infrastructures are a key institutional mechanism for the distinguishing and dispersing social values.

-Those in and those depending on the infrastructure must trust control room operators and their real-time instructions.
+–Trust is a good example of how a social value is specified and differentiated by infrastructures.
 Broader discussions about “trust requires shared values” miss the fact that team situation awareness of control operators is much more about knowledge management, distributed cognition, and keeping a shared bubble of system understanding than it is about “trust” as a singularly important social value.

-There has been much less discussion of this positive function of distrust as a social value.
+–There has been much less discussion of this positive function of distrust as a social value.
 In contrast, “distrust” often takes the adjective, “polarizing.”

-–So too for “dread.”
+So too for “dread.”
 Widespread social dread–as in the societal dread that drives the reliability management of very hazardous infrastructures–is almost always taken to be negative.
 Here too, though, dread has a positive function.

 Every day, nuclear explosions, airline crashes, financial meltdowns, massive water-supply collapse—and more—are avoided that would have happened had not operators and managers in these large systems prevented their occurrence.
 Why?
 Because societal dread is so intense that these events must be precluded from happening on an active basis.
 (It might be better to say that we don’t know “societal dread” unless we observe how knowledgeable professionals operate and manage complex critical infrastructures.)

 There is such fear of what would happen if large interconnected electricity, telecommunications, water, transportation, financial services and like did fail that it is better to manage them than not have them.
 We’ve structured our lives to depend on these systems, at least for right now.

-We of course must wonder at the perversity of this.
+–We of course must wonder at the perversity of this.
 But that is the function of this dread, isn’t it?
 Namely: to push us further in probing what it means to privilege social and individual reliability and safety over other values and desires.
 We are meant to ask: What would it look like in world where such reliability and safety are not so privileged?
 What would flying look like if aviation rules weren’t written in blood?

 Hunting and gathering societies may be the most sustainable, but I do not remember any hunter-gatherer in Botswana in the early 1970s who didn’t want to quit that that way of life for something more safe and reliable.
-Their life was exciting enough, thank you very much.
+Their life was contingent enough, thank you very much.